-Students who are called to active duty may submit a Petition for Exception for a military leave of absence to maintain their catalog rights.
-Students should contact the Registrar's Office at 714.992.9502 to file a petition.
+Students who are called to active duty may submit a Petition for Exception for a Military Leave of Absence to maintain their catalog rights.
+Students should contact at Director of Admission and Records in the Registrar's Office at 714.992.9502 to file a petition.

-A student who withdraws due to military service will receive a MW (military withdrawal) notation on their academic transcript for any classes that they were unable to complete due to service.
+A student who withdraws due to Military Leave of Absence service will receive a MW (military withdrawal) notation on their academic transcript for any classes that they were unable to complete due to service.
 Any fees or tuition associated with the course will be refunded.

 Students will retain their catalog rights and enrollment status if they return within one year of release from military service.
 For the purposes of maintaining catalog rights and enrollment status, any release from military service, other than a dishonorable release, will be accepted.
-The student must contact the Registrar's Office to provide appropriate documentation upon return from service.
+The student must contact the Director of Admission and Records in the Registrar's Office to provide appropriate documentation upon return from service.